Skip to main content

 Human History

-The border area between Russia, Norway, and Finland has been politically significant for centuries.
-Sami and Norse peoples inhabited the area traditionally.
-Cold War tensions restricted the border zone.
+The border area between Russia and Norway has been politically significant for centuries, with the Pasvik River serving as the state border since 1826.
+Sami and local Scandinavian and Russian peoples inhabited the area traditionally.
+Cold War tensions restricted the border zone for decades, delaying scientific and conservation cooperation until the late 1980s.

 Park History

-Established 1992 as part of trilateral conservation cooperation between Russia, Norway, and Finland.
-The three countries jointly protect the Pasvik-Inari ecosystem spanning their shared border.
+Established in July 1992 as part of trilateral conservation cooperation between Russia, Norway, and Finland.
+[1] The Norwegian section of Pasvik Nature Reserve was formally established the following year in 1993.
+The three countries jointly protect the Pasvik-Inari ecosystem spanning their shared border, coordinating nature monitoring, research, and sustainable ecological tourism.
+[2]

 Major Trails And Attractions